Computing Essential Sets for Convex and Non-convex Scenario Problems: Theory and Application: Introduction

+\FR{From the application perspective, we provide a practical solution of chance-constrained Security-constrained Unit Commitment (c-SCUC) using the scenario approach.
+To the best of our knowledge, this paper is the first to apply the scenario approach on c-SCUC while providing theoretical guarantees on the feasibility of solution.
+Based on the special two-stage structure of scenario-based SCUC (s-SCUC), it is possible to design efficient algorithms to identify essential sets despite of the non-convexity of s-SCUC.}

 The remainder of this paper is organized as follows.
-Section \ref{sec:introduction_to_the_scenario_approach} summarizes the key results of the scenario approach for both convex and non-convex problems.
-Section \ref{sec:structural_properties_of_general_scenario_problems} proves the structural properties of non-convex scenario problems.
+Section \ref{sec:introduction_to_the_scenario_approach} introduces the scenario approach for both convex and non-convex problems.
+Section \ref{sec:structural_properties_of_general_scenario_problems} studies the properties of essential sets in convex and non-convex scenario problems and proposes various algorithms to identify essential sets.
 Section \ref{sec:security_constrained_unit_commitment} formulates chance-constrained SCUC, which is solved via the scenario approach.
 Numerical results and discussions are in Section \ref{sec:case_study} and \ref{sec:discussions}, respectively.
 Section \ref{sec:concluding_remarks} presents the concluding remarks.
-All proofs are available in the full-length version \cite{geng_general_2019} of this paper.
+All proofs are available at \cite{geng_computing_2019}.

 The notations in this paper are standard.
 All vectors are in the real field $\mathbf{R}$.
 We use $\mathbf{1}$ to represent an all-one vector of appropriate size.
 The transpose of a vector $a$ is $a^\intercal$.
 The element-wise multiplication of the same-size vectors $a$ and $b$ is denoted by $a \circ b$.
 For instance, $[a_1;a_2] \circ [b_1;b_2] = [a_1 b_1; a_2 b_2]$.
-Sets are in calligraphy fonts, e.g. $\mathcal{S}$.
+Sets are in calligraphy fonts, e.g., $\mathcal{S}$.
 The cardinality of a set $\mathcal{S}$ is $|\mathcal{S}|$.
 Removal of element $i$ from set $\mathcal{N}$ is represented by $\mathcal{N}-i$.
 The essential supremum is $\esssup$.